Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit guidance is given: 'Always call this BEFORE answering questions that depend on prior context, decisions, or user preferences.'
-While it doesn't explicitly state when not to use it, the positive guidance is strong and implies its primary use case.
+The description gives explicit when-to-use guidance: 'Always call this BEFORE answering questions that depend on prior context, decisions, or user preferences.'
+It also offers a conditional instruction for raising min_score.
+However, it does not name alternative tools or explicitly state when not to use it, so it falls short of full differentiation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.